Resources and Information for Parents

 Young children, even babies, love listening to and learning to recite nursery rhymes.
 They are fun to learn and they enable them to create their own imaginary world.
 They especially enjoy the accompanying actions to many of the rhymes and songs.

 In addition, substantial evidence exists which confirms that learning nursery rhymes at an early age greatly enhances reading skills.
 Research carried out by Lynnette Bradley and Peter Bryant has shown that children’s early knowledge of nursery rhymes, and their awareness of whether words sound the same is a good predictor of how well they will later learn to read and spell.
-They found that even small amounts of special practice with rhyme and alliteration (Rachael likes real rabbits, Peter likes popcorn) could produce massive gains in a child’s literacy development.
+They found that even small amounts of special practice with rhyme and alliteration (Rachael likes real rabbits, Peter prefers popcorn) could produce massive gains in a child’s literacy development.

-In their studies five and six year old children who were initially poor at picking an odd word out by rhyme were given 10 hours of extra training in these skills spread over 2 years.
+In their studies 5 and 6 year old children who were initially poor at picking an odd word out by rhyme were given 10 hours of extra training in these skills spread over 2 years.
 At the end of the training, they were on average in reading 10 months ahead of children who had had extra individual attention but not specifically rhyme and alliteration work.
 In spelling they were 17 months ahead.
 What is more these initial gains seem to be maintained over long periods: four years after the training ended, the children who had the special teaching were approximately 2 years ahead of the control group in reading and at least 14 months ahead on spelling.

 Below are Nursery Rhymes and Action Songs for you to print and use with your child.